 Ron is a parishioner at All Saints, San Leandro and has a background in technology and administration.

 Born in Rochester, NY, but not having seen it since kindergarten, he grew up in the southeast – primarily South Carolina.
 Raised in the Presbyterian Church, graduating from Furman University with a BA in Philosophy, he went on to spend the first decade of his post-college years serving with the international Christian drama ministry, Covenant Players.
 During this work in Europe, he met and got to know his future wife, Amy, who now serves the Episcopal Diocese of California as the Canon for Faith Formation.
 Before they left the road, they served together in France, northern Europe, and Ontario and Québec provinces of Canada.

 Prior to relocating to the San Francisco Bay Area they spent twenty-one years in eastern Massachusetts, where they were confirmed in the Episcopal Church by Bishop Barbara C. Harris.
 Over the course of these years, Ron served as Junior and Senior Wardens, Treasurer, Convention Delegate, Deanery Representative, Co-Teacher of Confirmation Classes, Children’s Chapel Leader, and Chair of a Discernment Committee.

-Currently he serves as Vestry member/Treasurer at All Saints, sings in the choir, and sits on a newly formed Discernment Team.
+Currently he serves as Treasurer at All Saints, sings in their choir, and supports a few other Bay Area ministries as their bookkeeper.